Japanese language articles I have written for other websites

 Language exchange websites

-Google Translate – effective tool for translating individual words, proper nouns and set phrases, with pronunciation audio.
+Google Translate – Effective tool for translating individual words, proper nouns and set phrases, with pronunciation audio.
+Not recommended for translating whole sentences.

 ALC – Comprehensive two-way (JP-EN) dictionary with a large database of translated sentences that show words used in context.
 Note that this requires Japanese reading/writing ability (which can be assisted using the Rikaikun or Rikaichan browser extensions below).